-Why do educators everywhere love mini books?
+Why do educators everywhere love booklets?

-Teachers can tailor each mini book to the unique needs of their students and grade level.
+Teachers can tailor each mini-book to the unique needs of their students and grade level.
 You can add or reduce pages that fit your learners, insert more content as learning evolves, and adjust the level of difficulty.